 But that inertia is costing us serious money.

 We’re so reluctant to tidy up our current accounts that tens of thousands of us have money lying unused in long-forgotten current accounts.

-- Research by MoneySupermarket says that £4.2billion is languishing in forgotten accounts nationwide: which is an average £411 for each of us.
+- Research by MoneySupermarket says that £ 4.2 billion is languishing in forgotten accounts nationwide: an average of £411 for each of us.